ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 **7. Click Customers**

-In the IDE Console Log, observe the logging assists in debugging:
+In the IDE Console Log, observe the how the logging assists in debugging, by showing which Grants (`+ Grant:`) are applied:

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/security-filters.jpeg?raw=true">